jet/equinox/DOCUMENTATION.md

 build the `'state` per Decision or Query  (versus a single cheap point read from CosmosDb to read the _tip_):

 - `isOrigin: 'event -> bool`: predicate indicating whether a given `'event` is sufficient as a starting point i.e., provides sufficient information for the `evolve` function to yield a correct `state` without any preceding event being supplied to the `evolve`/`fold` functions
-- `unfold: 'state -> 'event seq`: function used to render events representing the `'state` which facilitate short circuiting the building of `state`, i.e., `isOrigin` should be able to yield `true` when presented with this `'event`. (in some cases, the store implementation will provide a custom `AccessStrategy` where the `unfold` function should only produce a single `event`; where this is the case, typically this is referred to as `compact : 'state -> 'event`).
+- `unfold: 'state -> 'event seq`: function used to render events representing the `'state` which facilitate short circuiting the building of `state`, i.e., `isOrigin` should be able to yield `true` when presented with this `'event`. (in some cases, the store implementation will provide a custom `AccessStrategy` where the `unfold` function should only produce a single `event`; where this is the case, typically this is referred to as `toSnapshot : 'state -> 'event`).

 ## Decision Flow